tungquanhoang/Uni_of_Danang_tuyen_sinh_scraper/README.md

 # DUE_tuyen_sinh_scraper

-Below are a scraper that collect data of students who successfully enrolled into The University of Danang in 2021, which comprise of many member universities.
+This is a scraper that collect data of students who successfully enrolled into The University of Danang in 2021, which comprise of many member universities.
 Data generally consist of the students' personal details, scores in the National High School Exam (which are used as the requirement for enrollment), their majors/faculties, and their target member university.

+The repository also includes a preprocessing file to transform the dataframe.

 The data is entirely in Vietnamese.